1968 United States presidential election: Election

 The election on November 5, 1968, proved to be extremely close, and it was not until the following morning that the television news networks were able to declare Nixon the winner.
-The key states proved to be California, Ohio, and Illinois, all of which Nixon won by three percentage points or less.
+The key states proved to be California, Illinois and Ohio, all of which Nixon won by three percentage points or less.
 Had Humphrey carried all three of these states, he would have won the election.
-Had he carried only two of them or just California among them, George Wallace would have succeeded in his aim of preventing an electoral college majority for any candidate, and the decision would have been given to the House of Representatives, at the time controlled by the Democratic Party.
+Had he carried only two of them or just California among them, George Wallace would have succeeded in his aim of preventing an Electoral College majority for any candidate, and the decision would have been given to the House of Representatives, at the time controlled by the Democratic Party.
 Nixon won the popular vote with a plurality of 512,000 votes, or a victory margin of about one percentage point.
-In the electoral college Nixon's victory was larger, as he carried 32 states with 301 electoral votes, compared to Humphrey's 13 states and 191 electoral votes and Wallace's five states and 46 electoral votes.
+In the Electoral College, Nixon's victory was much larger, as he carried 32 states with 301 electoral votes, compared to Humphrey's 13 states and 191 electoral votes and Wallace's five states and 46 electoral votes.

 Richard Nixon was able to win the Electoral College, dominating several regions in the Western United States, Midwest, Upland South, and portions of the Northeast, while winning the popular vote by a relatively small 511,944 votes over Democratic nominee Hubert Humphrey.
 Democratic nominee Hubert Humphrey performed relatively well in the Northeast and Upper Midwest.
 Wallace finished last with five states in the Deep South; he is the most recent third-party candidate to win any states.
-This is the first time that the Republican popular vote margin was under 5 points since 1896.
+This was the first time that the Republican nominee won the popular vote with a margin of under 5 points since 1896, something that would not be seen again until 2004.